department-of-veterans-affairs/va.gov-team/design/content/open_issues.md

 ### Burials
 - [x]  Find a Cemetery - This is a group of pages that will be partly retired, partly moved to new Burials hub and partly left as part of NCA hub.
 Need to finalize what this looks like. https://www.cem.va.gov/cem/cems/index.asp
-  - Keep the Overview page and content in the Burials hub.
+  - _Decision: Keep the Overview page and content in the Burials hub.
 On that page, link to Facility Locator for National and State cemeteries links.
 DOI and AMBC pages will remain as is and live in NCA hub.
 Volunteer and Construction/Design pages will live in NCA hub.
-Cemetery detail pages will live in NCA hub, but will be accessible from Facility Locator.
+Cemetery detail pages will live in NCA hub, but will be accessible from Facility Locator._

 - [x] Cemetery Detail Pages - The cemetery locator function will be handled by the Facility Locator by launch.
 However, Facility Locator links back to individual cemetery detail pages.
 Do the URLs of these pages all update to be part of the Burials hub, or will this content be in the NCA hub?
-  - Cemetery pages will live in NCA hub, no URL changes.
+  - _Decision: Cemetery pages will live in NCA hub, no URL changes._

 - [ ] NCA Mobile Site